-- Renew playground. - Install signage to identify the site as a reserve. - Plant some additional trees for shade, especially around the playground.
+- Renew playground. - Renew hall, including wiring and connection to mains power. - Install signage to identify the site as a reserve. - Plant some additional trees for shade, especially around the playground.

 7 If in conflict, specific policies in this section override general policies in Volume 1 of this plan.